To change your logo go to the 'Page Master' under the 'Design' menu

 Up from Poll nam Partan you will find the 1790 Old Manse which I and a few families rented in 1981.
 Sadly it was then left to rot for many years but in 2014 the new owner started to restore it — hurrah!
 And it looks good judging from his blog.
 A bit further on across a small valley you will find the remains of Old St Donnan's Church, 16th century.

 The Singing Sands are in the bay just north of Laig Bay which can be anchored off, but they didn’t sing for me when I walked on them, maybe I walked in the wrong way in the wrong place at the wrong time.
 However the beach is great and the cliffs behind impressive with their amazing shapes best seen in a low evening light, and the view of Rum is even more impressive.
+And even more impressive again I understand is Lageorna, a B&B with a restaurant which welcomes non-residents (ph 01687 460081).

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE